Vessel Segments

 Surface area (µm²)/volume (µm³): Computed by modeling the pieces of the segments as frusta (i.e., truncated right circular cones).

-Average diameter (µm): Length-weighted mean for all segments.
+Avg diameter (µm): Length-weighted mean diameter for all segments in each bin.
 Segments are modeled as a series of frusta.
 The length of each frustum is used in the calculations to provide a correct average diameter over the length of a segment as it tapers.

 Segment count: Number of segments per bin.